 The Actuncan Archaeological Project

 The Actuncan Archaeological Project examines processes that led to the rise and fall of lowland Maya kingship at the site of Actuncan during its long 2,000 year history from the Preclassic (1000 B.C. to A.D.
 300) to the Classic (A.D.
 300 to 1000) periods.
-Although most archaeologists acknowledge that a suite of causal factors affected centralized authority among the ancient Maya, the current debate is polarized between materialistic and ideational approaches.
-To move beyond these arguments, the project investigates relationships between leaders and non-ruling households to understand how bottom-up processes such as household cooperation and competition and top-down policies in collective action led to variation in authority across time and place in the Maya lowlands.
+Although most archaeologists acknowledge that a suite of causal factors brought about centralized authority among the ancient Maya, the current debate is polarized between materialistic and ideational approaches.
+To move beyond these arguments, the project investigates relationships between leaders and non-ruling households to understand how bottom-up processes such as household cooperation and competition and top-down policies surrounding collective action led to variation in authority across time and place in the Maya lowlands.

 Funding for the Actuncan Archaeological Project has been provided by National Science Foundation (Grant BCS-0923747), National Geographic Society-Committee for Research and Exploration (9279-13, 9658-15), Heinz Foundation, and The University of Alabama’s College of Arts and Sciences, College Academy of Research, Scholarship, and Creative Activity (CARSCA), Advisory Committee (RAC), and Department of Anthropology awarded to LeCount.
 Other funds include National Science Foundation (BCS-1418480 awarded to Fulton), the Wenner-Gren Foundation for Anthropological Research and the Washington University Graduate School of Arts and Sciences (awarded to Mixter), University of California San Diego Center for Iberian and Latin American Studies and the Tinker Foundation (awarded to Bussiere) and a University of Alabama RAC to Blitz.
 We also wish to thank our anonymous private donors.